hertzsprung/reproducible-comp-sci-seminar/notes.md

 * documentation

-Talk heavily based on Philip Stark's talk
+Talk heavily based on Philip Stark's talk and work from Lorena Barba's group

 How do we verify a scientific claim?